-Action # Title Description Total Funds Contributing 1 Assessment Data Analyzation Teachers will analyze assessment data both individually and within grade level groups and use the results to guide classroom instruction, monitor student needs, and plan for appropriate interventions ELA specialist and math specialist will help teachers analyze data within grade level groups and drive instruction to aid in learning recovery 2 District wide benchmark plan and schedule for ELA.
-Kindergarten-5th Grade teachers will administer identified assessments (Unit 1, 3, and 5) and performance tasks (Unit 2 and 4) in Benchmark 6th-12th Grade teachers will administer district created StudySync assessments three times a year Common testing protocol will be established and followed Teachers will track baseline data on a common tracking sheet 3 District wide benchmark assessment plan and schedule for math Teachers will analyze all assessment opportunities in the math programs and create a comprehensive assessment plan.
-Common testing protocol will be established and followed.
-4 Intervention Specialists/math coach Hire an ELA/ Math Intervention specialist for K-6th Contract a math coach K-12 \$194,949.00 No 5 ELA Intervention Continue to evaluate the daily schedule to ensure students are receiving pull out intervention at optimal times Teachers will continue to work with the district and principals to analyze ELA CAASPP data, determine growth targets (if available), identify trends, and plan for instruction that matches the rigor and demands of the state assessment. \$3,800.00
+Action # Title Description Total Funds Contributing 1 Assessment Data Analyzation Teachers will analyze assessment data both individually and within grade level groups and use the results to guide classroom instruction, monitor student needs, and plan for appropriate interventions ELA specialist and math specialist will help teachers analyze data within grade level groups and drive instruction to aid in learning recovery \$10,000.00 No 2 District wide benchmark plan and schedule for ELA.
+Kindergarten-5th Grade teachers will administer identified assessments (Unit 1, 3, and 5) and performance tasks (Unit 2 and 4) in Benchmark 6th-12th Grade teachers will administer district created StudySync assessments three times a year Common testing protocol will be established and followed Teachers will track baseline data on a common tracking sheet \$2,000.00 Yes 3 District wide benchmark assessment plan and schedule for math Teachers will analyze all assessment opportunities in the math programs and create a comprehensive assessment plan.
+Common testing protocol will be established and followed. \$2,000.00 Yes

-Action # Title Description Total Funds Contributing 6 Math Intervention District will create an intervention program for struggling math students.
-Evaluate the daily schedule to ensure students are receiving pull out intervention at optimal times and placed in correct math level at he high school \$3,800.00 7 Additional Classroom Support Provide more paraprofessionals within classrooms to provide more one on one support and help aid in learning recovery.
-Provide extra support to SDC classroom. \$40,000.00 8 ELD support Students will continue to receive improved Designated ELD services from a credentialed teacher 30 minutes per day, 5 days per week.
-Teachers will be provided EL data for every EL in their class in order to provide improved Integrated and Designated ELD services Long Term English Learner (LTEL) students and students at risk of becoming LTEL will be identified.
-A plan of support will be created, the student monitored, and data shared among the classroom teacher and ELD teacher.
+Action # Title Description Total Funds Contributing 4 Intervention Specialists/math coach Hire an ELA/ Math Intervention specialist for K-6th Contract a math coach K-12 \$82,570.00 Yes 5 ELA Intervention Continue to evaluate the daily schedule to ensure students are receiving pull out intervention at optimal times Teachers will continue to work with the district and principals to analyze ELA CAASPP data, determine growth targets (if available), identify trends, and plan for instruction that matches the rigor and demands of the state assessment.
+Teacher will be provided release time to look at the intervention data and meet with intervention teacher \$3,800.00 No 6 Math Intervention District will create an intervention program for struggling math students.
+Evaluate the daily schedule to ensure students are receiving pull out intervention at optimal times and placed in correct math level at he high school \$3,800.00 Yes 7 Additional Classroom Support Provide more paraprofessionals within classrooms to provide more one on one support and help aid in learning recovery.
+Provide extra support to SDC classroom. \$40,000.00 No 8 ELD support Students will continue to receive improved Designated ELD services from a credentialed teacher 30 minutes per day, 5 days per week.
+Teachers will be provided EL data for every EL in their class in order to provide improved Integrated and Designated ELD services Long Term English Learner (LTEL) students and students at risk of becoming LTEL will be identified. \$102,840.00 No

+Action # Title Description Total Funds Contributing A plan of support will be created, the student monitored, and data shared among the classroom teacher and ELD teacher.
 Maintain ELD/Intervention teacher in order to provide improved Designated ELD services The ELD teacher will collaborate with the Butte County Superintendent of Schools Title III Coordinator and other ELD teachers in Butte County on best practices and lesson design.
-Reclassification Policy will be updated to include data from local assessments \$120,000.00
+Reclassification Policy will be updated to include data from local assessments